 Welcome to the 124th Metamorphosis Monday!

 This was my office, if you could call it an office.
 It was really just a dressing room off my master bedroom with a built in dressing table that I was using as a desk.
 After several months working in this space, I began to have neck pain and tingling pain down my arms.
-It turned out this “desk” was about 4 inches shorter than it needed to be in order to be a working desk.
-It was time to do something about that before the tingling and pain running down my arms became permanent.
+It turned out my makeshift desk was about 4 inches shorter than a real desk.
+I decided it was time to make a change before the tingling and pain running down my arms became permanent.

 The logical place for a home office was my son’s old room.
 Chip left the nest many years ago and the room was left untouched since I had no need for the space.
 You can see more of this room, HERE.

 Once I made the decision to turn Chip’s room into a home office, I knew the direction I wanted to go.
-I loved the look of the Pottery Barn Bedford Collection.
-These were my inspiration pics/rooms.
+I loved the look of the Pottery Barn Office furniture available here: Pottery Barn Bedford Collection.
+These were my inspiration pictures from the PB website.